ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 # Create speed threshold object

 The three last lines of this block will create a threshold object.
 However, your input and knowledge of the relevant fisheries will be needed at this stage.
-The threshold object will hold the minimum and maximum speed of fishing for each of the gears(i.e. the minimum and maximum speeds at which the specific fishing activity is thought to occur).To help you with this task you should look at the previous speed frequency plot to help distinguish steaming from fishing events.
+The threshold object will hold the minimum and maximum speed of fishing for each of the gears (i.e. the minimum and maximum speeds at which the specific fishing activity is thought to occur).
+To help you with this task you should look at the previous speed frequency plot to help distinguish steaming from fishing events.

 By running the third last line in this block you create an object "speedarr" with all the different gears in your data.
 The second and third lines will fill in column 2 and 3 of the 'speedarr' object with the minimum and maximum fishing speeds.
 These values are set to 1kt and 6kt by default.
 At this stage you will need to set up the upper and lower limits for each of the gears.
 Although there are several ways of accomplishing this, we will demonstrate one of them here.
 In the example below we use a list of 5 gears(DRB;PTB;OTT;GN;FPO) although you are likely to have many more gears in your dataset so you will need to extend the code to accommodate all gears accordingly.